1. What are the key features of Python?

 15. How many kinds of sequences are supported by Python?
 What are they

-Python supports 7 sequence types.
-They are str, list, tuple, unicode, byte array, xrange, and buffer. where xrange is deprecated in python 3.5.X.
+Answer: Python supports 7 sequence types.
+They are str, list, tuple, Unicode, byte array, xrange, and buffer. where xrange is deprecated in python 3.5.X.

-16. Does Python supports interfaces like in Java?
+16. Does Python support interfaces like in Java?

-Python does not provide interfaces like in Java.
-Abstract Base Class (ABC) and its feature are provided by the Python’s “abc” module.
+Answer: Python does not provide interfaces like in Java.
+Abstract Base Class (ABC) and its feature are provided by the Python’s “ABC” module.
 Abstract Base Class is a mechanism for specifying what methods must be implemented by its implementation subclasses.
-The use of ABC’c provides a sort of “understanding” about methods and their expected behaviour.
-This module was made available from Python 2.7 version onwards. (python coding interview questions)
+The use of ABC’s provides a sort of “understanding” about methods and their expected behavior.
+This module was made available from Python 2.7 version onwards.

 17. What’s the Difference between a For Loop and a While Loop?